 Editors' Note: This post was originally published in 2012.
-Denver Broncos quarterback Peyton Manning is making himself at home in Denver.
-Earlier this week, the pro footballer finalized the purchase of this home in Cherry Hills Village for a reported $4.575 million.
+Denver Broncos quarterback Peyton Manning has now made himself at home in Denver.
+The pro footballer finalized the purchase of this home in Cherry Hills Village for a reported $4.575 million.
 The home was originally listed in March 2011 at $5.25 million.
 Wondering what kind of house someone who earns more than $18 million a year would choose?
 Let's check it out.

 The 16,464-square-foot, seven-bedroom, 10-bath, two-story Georgian estate is situated on 3.37 landscaped acres in ritzy Cherry Hills Village.
 It's close to great schools like Kent Denver, but a bit of a hike to Dove Valley.
 We've driven south on I-25 from Colorado to Arapahoe in morning rush hour, and it's not always smooth sailing!

 The driveway passes through a gated entrance with wrought-iron fence (there go our plans to trick-or-treat here!), through a carport and back to an oversized, seven-car heated garage.